lyc102/ifem/docs/_docs/mesh-sc3.md

 represent the same simplex.
 To fix an ordering we need extra information.

 ### elem
 The local ordering is always [1 2 3 4].
-Any permutation of four vertices of a tetrahedon still represents the same tetrahedron.
-Such freedom provide a room to record more information like:
+Any permutation of four vertices of a tetrahedron still represents the same tetrahedron.
+Such freedom provides a room to record more information like:

 * global ordering of vertices
 * an orientation of element